 Food wellness brands such as Hungryroot, Fresh Prep & The Detox Kitchen are leading the way with their freshly pre-prepared meal deliveries, bringing bowls of courgetti straight to your door.
 And they can be a great example for new and existing brands to follow.

-After keeping a close eye on the wellness industry and consumer behavioral traits, we’ve found there are a few key ingredients to thriving in the McLean scene.
+After keeping a close eye on the wellness industry and consumer behavioural traits, we’ve found there are a few key ingredients to thriving in the McLean scene.

 Curious?
 Here you go: